 Chair David Heymann, M.D., London School of Hygiene and Tropical Medicine

-Dr. Heymann is currently Professor of Infectious Disease Epidemiology, London School of Hygiene and Tropical Medicine; Head of the Centre on Global Health Security at Chatham House, London; and Chairman of Public Health England, UK.
-Previously he was the World Health Organization’s Assistant Director-General for Health Security and Environment, and Representative of the Director-General for polio eradication.
-From 1998 to 2003 he was Executive Director of the WHO Communicable Diseases Cluster during which he headed the global response to SARS, and prior to that was Director for the WHO Programme on Emerging and other Communicable Diseases.
-Earlier experiences at WHO included Chief of Research Activities in the WHO Global Programme on AIDS.
-Before joining WHO, Prof. Heymann worked for 13 years as a medical epidemiologist in sub-Saharan Africa on assignment from the US Centers for Disease Control and Prevention (CDC) where he participated in the field investigation of the first and second outbreaks of Ebola Hemorrhagic Fever, and supported ministries of health in research aimed at better control of malaria, measles, tuberculosis and other infectious diseases.
+David Heymann is currently Professor of Infectious Disease Epidemiology, London School of Hygiene and Tropical Medicine and Head of the Centre on Global Health Security at Chatham House, London.
+Up to March 2017, Dr Heymann was Chairman of the Board, Public Health England, UK.
+Previously to this he was the World Health Organization’s Assistant Director-General for Health Security and Environment and the representative of the Director-General for polio eradication.
+From 1998-2003 he was Executive Director of the WHO Communicable Diseases Cluster during which time he headed the global response to SARS, and from October 1995 to July 1998 he was Director of the WHO Programme on Emerging and other Communicable Diseases.
+Prior to that Dr Heymann was the Chief of research activities in the WHO Global Programme on AIDS.

-He is a fellow of the Institute of Medicine of the National Academies (United States) and the Academy of Medical Sciences (United Kingdom).
+He is a member of the Institute of Medicine of the National Academies (United States) and Fellow of the Academy of Medical Sciences (UK); he has been awarded the 2004 Award for Excellence of American Public Health Association; the 2005 Donald Mackay Award from the American Society for Tropical Medicine and Hygiene, and the 2007 Heinz Award on the Human Condition.
 In 2009 he was appointed an honorary Commander of the Most Excellent Order of the British Empire (CBE) for service to global public health.

 Kevin De Cock, M.D., F.R.C.P., Centers for Disease Control and Prevention